 Sr. No Requirements Disclosure 1.
-The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year; Mrs.Tania Deol -2.71% Mr.Venkatesh Kamath - 2.24% For this purpose, Sitting fees paid to the Independent & Non executive Directors have not been considered as remuneration.
-2. The percentage increase in remuneration of each Director, CEO: No Change Chief Financial Officer, Chief Executive Officer, Company CFO: 10.76% Secretary or Manager, if any, in the financial year.
-CS: 10.01% 3.
-The Percentage increase in the Median remuneration of employees in the financial year The median remuneration of the employees in the financial year was increased by 6.93% The calculation of % increase in median remuneration is based on the Company performance and employee's individual performance.
-4. The Number of permanent employees on the rolls of the Company 8 employees as on March 31, 2020.
-5. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase of employees other than the managerial personnel in the last in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration The percentile increase process and policy was same for the managerial personnel and all the other employees.
+The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year; The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year ended 31 st March, 2021 is: Mrs.Tania Deol - 3.85% Mr.Venkatesh Kamath - 3.15% For this purpose, Sitting fees paid to the Independent & Non executive Directors have not been considered as remuneration.
+2. The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year.
+CFO: No Change 3.
+The Percentage increase in the Median remuneration of employees in the financial year NOT APPLICABLE As there was no increment of employees remuneration during the financial year ended 31st March, 2021.
+4. The Number of permanent employees on the rolls of the Company 8 employees as on March 31, 2021.
+5. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration There was no exceptional circumstance or increase for managerial personnel in the last financial year.
+The percentile increase process and policy was same for the managerial personnel and all the other employees.
 6. Affirmation that the remuneration is as per the remuneration policy of the Company Yes, the remuneration is as per the remuneration policy of the Company.